Benchmarking Machine Translation with Cultural Awareness: Results and Analysis

-As LLM-based MTs open up the opportunity to incorporate free-form external knowledge for improving the understandability of non-translation CSIs, we explore various prompting strategies by incorporating additional cultural information alongside dictionaries to improve translation.
-We compare different prompting strategies on ChatGPT, focusing on English-to-Chinese translation.
-We examine both zero-shot and 2-shot approaches to obtain results from ChatGPT.
-Especially for complex prompting strategies including CE, SE, and SR, we use 2-shot examples that are tailored for culturally-aware translation.
-Table~\ref{tab:understandablity_prompting_methods} shows the results of different prompting methods.
+LLM-based MTs open up the opportunity to incorporate free-form external knowledge to enhance the pragmatic translation quality of CSIs, especially for those without dictionaries.
+We explore various prompting strategies by integrating additional cultural knowledge, including dictionaries and explanations, to improve translations.
+We compare different prompting strategies for English-to-Chinese translations, employing 2-shot prompting approaches to obtain results from GPT-3.5 and LLaMA2.
+Table~\ref{tab:understandablity_prompting_methods} shows the evaluation results.